Abin-S-Yaseen/GUI-calculator/README.md

 # GUI-calculator
-This repository has a graphical user interface calculator.
+This repository has a simple graphical user interface calculator.

 Languages used : Python🐍